jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 I> tilde-fenced code blocks, but it does not currently have a I> dedicated command for inserting them.

+#### Native Font Lock and Indirect Editing

+Markdown Mode can also optionally perform native syntax highlighting of source code in fenced code blocks.
+This works for GFM or tilde-fenced code blocks for which a language name has been specified.
+You can toggle this mode with either `C-c C-x C-f` or `M-x markdown-toggle-fontify-code-blocks-natively` and you can set the default behavior by customizing the variable `markdown-fontify-code-blocks-natively`.

+`markdown-fontify-code-blocks-natively`

+:   When non-nil, fontify code in code blocks using the native major
+    mode (default: `nil`).
+This only works for fenced code blocks where the language is specified and where Markdown Mode can automatically determine the appropriate mode to use.

+Additionally, if you have the [`edit-indirect`][ei] package installed Markdown Mode can open code blocks for editing in an "indirect" buffer with the native major mode enabled.
+To do this, press `C-c '` (`markdown-edit-code-block`).

+Both native font lock and indirect editing require Markdown Mode to try to determine the appropriate mode to use for each language identifier.
+Sometimes this is straightforward, for example `shell` and `shell-mode`, or `emacs-lisp` and `emacs-lisp-mode`, but in other cases the language and mode names may not agree or a different mode may be desired.
+This language-to-mode mapping may be customized as needed by setting the variable `markdown-code-lang-modes`.

+`markdown-code-lang-modes`

+:   An alist mapping languages to their major modes.
+Keys are
+    language names and values are major mode symbols.
+For example, a default element of this alist is `("sqlite" . sql-mode)`, which instructs Markdown Mode to use `sql-mode` to highlight and edit `sqlite` code blocks.

+In practice the language-to-mode mapping is handled by the `markdown-get-lang-mode` function, which looks for a defined function satisfying one of the following forms, in order, where `<lang>` represents the language keyword specified for the code block:

+1. An entry with key `<lang>` specified in `markdown-code-lang-modes`.
+2. A function named `<lang>-mode`.

+As an example, suppose we have a code block with language name `matlab`.
+By default there is no element of `markdown-code-lang-modes` with key `matlab`, so Markdown Mode checks to see if `matlab-mode` is defined.
+If so, it will be used for syntax highlighting of the code block and also for indirect editing of the code block.

 ## Horizontal Rules